TheUltimateNuke/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 > Some useful information about how this system works in Unity itself can be found in the [Unity docs](https://docs.unity.com/), starting from the [`SerializeField` attribute documentation](https://docs.unity3d.com/ScriptReference/SerializeField.html).

 Explanations for this in modding are hard to come by, but we'll try our best to summarize.
 Basically, Unity's serialized `MonoBehaviour` fields (such as non-hidden public fields and private fields with the `SerializeField` attribute) are saved in a separate object associated with that script's `GameObject` and `Assembly`.
 In Mono, it was possible, without any extra effort, to make custom scripts inside the Unity Editor with these serialized fields and later inject the object the script is attached to via [`AssetBundle`](https://docs.unity3d.com/ScriptReference/AssetBundle.html) into the game with all (potentially modified) editor-assigned fields preserved.
 With IL2CPP this becomes slightly harder.

+> [!TIP]
+> The following concepts are taken from [this Il2CppInterop pull request](https://github.com/BepInEx/Il2CppInterop/pull/24) and further explained.